jan-grimo/inorgmol/notes.md

   quaternion fit msd and model it as a cumulative distribution function.
 That way you could choose what probability of failure you're willing to accept, making for a more meaningful choice of threshold.
-- `canonicalize_coordinates` isn't there yet, need to rethink pivot point selection in the chosen plane since random selection works for planes that are completely equivalent by rotation around +z, but not many shapes have that property - need to find a 'leftmost' property for asymmetric cases
 - Split into crates: shape, stereo, molecule?